brandonscolieri/FaceValue/README.md

 John Xinyu Lin: Research, Modeling, Poster, Report, Visualizations   | 25%

 ## Acknowledgements
-We would like to acknowledge David Chan, our advising graduate student instructor, for guiding us through  our project.
-Additionally, we would like to recognize Professor John Canny for teaching the course and givinge us guidance on how to improve our model’s performance, as well as Phillipe Laban, a graduate student instructor, who gave us instrumental advice to improveameliorate our model during our poster session.
+We would like to acknowledge David Chan, our advising graduate student instructor, for guiding us throughout our project.
+Additionally, we would like to recognize Professor John Canny for teaching the course and giving us guidance on how to improve our model’s performance, as well as Phillipe Laban, a graduate student instructor, who gave us instrumental advice to ameliorate our model during our poster session.
+We would also like to thank the AffectNet team for allowing us access to their dataset so that we could work on this project.

 ## Bibliography
 [1] A. Mollahosseini; B. Hasani; M. H. Mahoor, "AffectNet: A Database for Facial Expression, Valence, and Arousal Computing in the Wild," in IEEE Transactions on Affective Computing, 2017.